m0dd0/fusion_addin_framework/docs/source/examples.rst

 Using the module logger
 -----------------------
-The frameworks contains its own logger which logs different informations about the creation of commands and the execution of handlers.
+The frameworks contains its own logger which logs different informations on the creation of addins/commands and the execution of handlers.
 These information can be very useful if you are debugging your addin.
 The example below shows how to use the logger.
 Additionaly the framework provides a logging handler which outputs the logged data